-- Grades 9-11: English I, English II, algebra I, biology, and U.S. history scores from the STAAR EOC - Grades 9-12: First and second semester ACP scores in language arts (including ESL), reading, mathematics, social studies, science, foreign languages, and health.
-Schools must follow district policy for testing ELL and Special Education students - Grade 12: Reading, writing, and mathematics scores from the SAT and English, reading, mathematics, and science scores from the ACT.2 The latest available scores, from any high school year, are used - Grades 9-11: Critical reading, mathematics, and writing scores on the current-year PSAT - Grades 9-11: Percentage of students enrolled in pre-AP or pre-IB courses1 - Grades 10-12: Percentage of students enrolled in AP, IB, or dual-credit courses1 - Grades 9-12: Average score on AP tests^{1,2}
+- English I, English II, Algebra I, Biology, and U.S. History scores from the STAAR EOC - First and second semester ACP scores in language arts (including ESL), reading, mathematics, social studies, science, foreign languages, and health.
+Schools must follow district policy for testing EL and Special Education students - Grade 12: Reading, writing, and mathematics scores from the SAT and English, reading, mathematics, and science scores from the ACT.2 The latest available scores, from any high school year, are used - Critical reading, mathematics, and writing scores on the current-year PSAT - Percentage of students enrolled in pre-AP or IS courses1 - Percentage of students enrolled in AP, IB, or dual-credit courses1 - Average score on AP tests^{1,2}